-San Isidro Costa Rica is a little agricultural town in the Southern Zone of Costa Rica that serves as the gateway to the Osa Peninsula, Chirripo, and La Amistad International Park.
+San Isidro Costa Rica is a little agricultural town in Southern Costa Rica that serves as the gateway to the Osa Peninsula on the South Pacific, Chirripo, and La Amistad International Park.
 Home to 45,000 people, San Isidro is the capital city of the Perez Zeledon Canton.
 Although many people just stop in San Isidro for a casado on their way to another tropical destination, there are some cultural events worth seeking out.
 Visit in February and check out the Fiesta de la Diablos and the Cattle Show.

 Cerro de la Muerte